ichireisan/ProjectSCV/README.md

 # Project SCV

-The Smart Conveyance Vehicle is an attempt to create an autonomous robot that uses sensors to interact with its environment and perform the following tasks i.e.
+The Smart Conveyance Vehicle is an attempt to create an autonomous robot that uses sensors to interact with its environment and perform the following tasks.

 (1) to follow a chosen track,